Machiavellianism (psychology): Difference between constructs:Impulse control

 Many other psychologists state that while Machiavellianism and psychopathy overlap heavily, there is much evidence to suggest that they are distinct personality constructs.
-Psychologists who stress the differences between Machiavellianism and psychopathy state that psychopaths differ from individuals high in Machiavellianism in that they are impulsive, tend to be reckless, and they lack long term planning skills.
+Psychologists who stress the differences between Machiavellianism and psychopathy state that, in total contrast to high Machs, psychopaths are impulsive, tend to be reckless, and lack long term planning skills.
 Delroy Paulhus and others have stated that this difference between the two traits is often underappreciated.
+Scholars also note that those high on Machiavellianism can delay gratification, and have more sensitivity to punishment and awareness of consequences than psychopaths.
+Though both traits have a heritable basis, Machiavellianism is more influenced by the environment than psychopathy.
 High Machs have been described as "master manipulators" and far better at manipulation than psychopaths and narcissists.